9 Product Feed Optimization Tips To Improve Shopping Ads

 Why?
 Consumers drive the change.
 According to a PowerReviews study, 35% of all online product searches begin on Google.

-It can all seem like too much to take on, but there’s a silver lining -- things can (and will) snap into focus for you if you’re constantly optimizing the right areas of your campaigns.
+Product feed management can all seem like too much to take on, but there’s a silver lining -- things can (and will) snap into focus for you if you’re constantly optimizing the right areas of your campaigns.
 Product Feed is one of those areas.

-I will explain why you need to focus on the Product Feed first, and how to optimize it so you can light your Google Shopping Campaigns on fire.
+I will explain why you need to focus on the Product Feed first, and how to optimize it so you can light your Google Shopping campaigns on fire.

 What Is Product Feed, and How Does It Work?